 UK fire safety legislation requires the following with regards to fire safety training: – Refresher training should be delivered regularly – typically this is annually

 – Fire safety training updates are needed if there are any changes such as building alterations

 – You must carry out regular fire drills

 – You must appoint people, often known as Fire Marshals or Wardens, to do the below in case of alarm:

 .
 Use fire extinguishers where appropriate

 We recommend that your Fire Marshals are trained by fire safety professionals

 Read our blog article: How many Fire Marshals do I need?

-We hope this simplified summary of the current legislation has made it easier to understand.
-To see some real-life examples of how we have helped different types of businesses meet their fire safety requirements, please visit our case studies below.Case Studies
+We hope our simplified summary of fire safety legislation and the fire safety order has been easy to understand.
+To see some real-life examples of how we have helped different types of businesses meet their fire safety requirements, please visit our case studies page.